scverse/anndata/docs/accessors.rst

 Reference accessors
 ~~~~~~~~~~~~~~~~~~~

-The following :class:`!RefAcc` subclasses can be accessed using :attr:`AdRef.acc`,
+The following :class:`!RefAcc` subclasses correspond to the various key-value stores that anndata exposes.
+They can be accessed from references using :attr:`AdRef.acc`,
 and are therefore useful in :ref:`matches <match>` or :func:`isinstance` checks:

 ..  autosummary::